aelliott1485/aelliott1485.github.io/autocomments.cr.md

 The current question title, which states your concerns about the code, is too general to be useful here.
 Please [edit] to the site standard, which is for the title to simply state the task accomplished by the code.
 Please see [How do I ask a good question?](https://$SITEURL$/help/how-to-ask), as well as  [How to get the best value out of $SITENAME$: Asking Questions](https://codereview.meta.stackexchange.com/q/2436/120114) for guidance on writing good question titles.

 ### [Q] title about mechanism
 Please [edit] your question so that the title describes the *purpose* of the code, rather than its *mechanism*.
 We really need to understand the motivational context to give good reviews.
-Thanks!
+Please see [_How to get the best value out of $SITENAME$: Asking Questions_](https://codereview.meta.stackexchange.com/q/2436) for guidance on writing good question titles.

 ###[Q] update title to summarize outcome
-Welcome to $SITENAME$!
 We need to know *what the code is intended to achieve*.
 To help reviewers give you better answers, please add sufficient context to your question, including a title that summarizes the *purpose* of the code.
 We want to know **why** much more than **how**.
 The more you tell us about [what your code is for](//meta.codereview.stackexchange.com/q/1226), the easier it will be for reviewers to help you.
 The title needs an [edit] to simply [**state the task**](//meta.codereview.stackexchange.com/q/2436), rather than your concerns about the code.

 ###[Q] off-topic: Authorship of code
 Please [take the tour](https://$SITEURL$/tour), and read up at our [help center](https://$SITEURL$/help/on-topic).
 This question is _off-topic_ because this site is for reviewing code. [“_For licensing, moral, and procedural reasons, we cannot review code written by other programmers.
 We expect you, as the author, to understand why the code is written the way that it is._”](https://$SITEURL$/help/on-topic)